Luis Suárez: Style of play

 He also creates many scoring opportunities for his teammates with his vision and great passing abilities, as is reflected in his numbers of assists, among the very highest within the stat's recorded history.
 Former Liverpool captain, Steven Gerrard, lauded Suárez's unselfish playstyle within his autobiography, stating how that "It's a rare combination, to be a miraculous footballer who is willing to use his gifts to selflessly assist and create goals for a teammate", as well as further writing, "He scores goals.
 He creates goals.
 He's hard and horrible to play against.
 You've got a chance of beating anyone in the world with Luis Suárez in your team".

 In addition to being a prolific player, Suárez has often been praised for his strong mentality and desire to win.
 Former Liverpool teammate, Jordan Henderson dubbed Suárez as a "warrior", claiming that his attitude inspired confidence among his teammates.
 Meanwhile, Gerrard eulogized his drive to succeed, stating "Luis played to win a five-a-side training session like he was chasing the Champions League or the World Cup.
 If his team lost a kickaround he went home angry; he always needed to win that badly".
 Atletico Madrid coach, Diego Simeone hailed Suárez for the "desire and energy" he brought to the club.
 Suárez, himself, has stated that he's the kind of player who would "kill himself just to prevent a throw-in at the 90th minute." in his autobiography.

-Former Ajax coach Marco van Basten criticised Suárez for his tendency to receive yellow cards.
+Former Ajax coach Marco van Basten criticized Suárez for his tendency to receive yellow cards.
 Van Basten said he had a tense relationship with Suárez, although he conceded that "Luis is unpredictable, he's hard to influence but that makes him special."
 At times, Suárez can be dominant but fail to convert his efforts into goals.
 Despite his weaknesses, Suárez's leadership stood out to Ajax management.